oroinc/crm/README.md

 - **engine** set engine to use for indexing.
 Now supports only orm engine
 - **entities_config** set array with mapping entities config.
+- **result_template** set the default template for search result items (By default it has 'OroSearchBundle::searchResult.html.twig' value)

 Mapping config
 ----------------------------------